cbrnr/python-intro-short/04-Functions/04-Functions.md

    - With two positional and one keyword argument
    - With one positional and one keyword argument

-   Write down each function call, each return value, and the values for each of the three arguments!
+   Write down each function call, each return value, and the values for each of the three arguments.
+Make sure that the function calls do not throw errors &ndash; this is always possible except for the first case (no arguments)!

 ---
 ![https://creativecommons.org/licenses/by-nc-sa/4.0/](cc_license.png) This document is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) by Clemens Brunner.